OpenTreeOfLife/reference-taxonomy/doc/method/method.md

 script.
 Given the ITF files, the taxonomy can be 'loaded' by the assembly procedure.

+In two cases an imported source taxonomy is split into parts before processing continues, so that the parts can be positioned in different places in the align/merge order: Index Fungorum is split into high priority Fungi and lower priority everything-except-Fungi, and WoRMS is split into Malacostraca and everything-except-Malacostraca.

 After each source taxonomy is loaded, the following two normalizations are performed:

  1. Child taxa of "containers" in the source taxonomy are made to be children of the parent container's parent.
-    "Containers" are grouping nodes in the tree that don't represent taxa, for example "incertae sedis" nodes.
+"Containers" are grouping nodes in the tree that don't represent taxa, for example "incertae sedis" or "environmental samples" nodes.
 The fact that the child had been in a container is recorded as a flag on the child node.
  1. Monotypic homonym removal - when taxon with name N has as its only child another taxon with name N, the parent is removed.
-    This is done to avoid an ambiguity when later on a node with name N needs to be aligned.
+    This is done to avoid an ambiguity when later on a node with name N needs to be matched.

 ## Source patching